wellyshen/react-cool-starter/README.md

 Now the app should be running at [http://localhost:8080](http://localhost:8080)

-> Note: You can change the port that you want from `./package.json`.
+> Note: You can change the port that you want from the `./package.json`.

 ## Script Commands